-Arm Compiler 5 Arm Compiler 6 Notes Further information -02 -00 Arm Compiler 5 uses high optimization (-02) by default.
-Arm Compiler 6 uses minimum optimization (-00) by default. -0 for Arm® Compiler 50 for Arm® Compiler 6.
-Optimization differences on page 2-24. apcs=/ nointerwork apcs=/interwork In Arm Compiler 5, armasm does not specify by default that code in the input file can safely interwork between A32 and T32.
-In Arm Compiler 6, armasm specifies interworking by default for AArch32 targets that support A32 and T32 instruction sets. apcs for Arm® Compiler 5apcs for Arm® Compiler 6.
-C++03 C++14 In Arm Compiler 5, the default C++ source language mode is C++03.
-In Arm Compiler 6, the default C++ source language mode is C++14.
-You can override the default source language with -std in Arm Compiler 6. cpp for Arm® Compiler 5std for Arm® Compiler 6.
-C90 C11 [COMMUNITY] In Arm Compiler 5, the default C source language mode is C90.
-In Arm Compiler 6, the default C source language mode is C11 [COMMUNITY].
-You can override the default source language with -std in Arm Compiler 6. c90 for Arm Compiler 5std for Arm Compiler 6. no_exceptions -fexceptions or -fno-exceptions In Arm Compiler 5, C++ exceptions are disabled by default (no_exceptions).
-In Arm Compiler 6, C++ exceptions are enabled by default (-fexceptions) for C++ sources, or disabled by default (-fno-exceptions) for C sources. no_exceptions for Arm® Compiler 5fexceptions for Arm® Compiler 6. wchar16 -fno-short-wchar In Arm Compiler 5, the size of wchar_t is 2 bytes by default (wchar16).
-In Arm Compiler 6, the size of wchar_t is 4 bytes by default (-fno-short-wchar). wchar16 for Arm® Compiler 5fno-short-wchar for Arm® Compiler 6. split_sections is disabled by default -ffunction-sections In Arm Compiler 5, functions are not put into separate ELF sections by default (split_sections is disabled).
-In Arm Compiler 6, each function is put into a separate ELF section by default (-ffunction-sections). split_sections for Arm® Compiler 5. -ffunction-sections for Arm® Compiler 6.
+Arm Compiler 5 Arm Compiler for Embedded FuSa 6 Notes Further information image.axf a.out Default name for the executable image if none of -o, -c, -E, or - s are specified on the command-line. -o for Arm Compiler 5 -o for Arm Compiler 6 enum_is_int is disabled by default -fno-short-enums enum_is_int is disabled by default in Arm Compiler 5, so the smallest data type that can hold the enumerator values is usedfno-short-enums is the default in Arm Compiler for Embedded FuSa 6, so the size of the enumeration type is at least 32 bits. enum_is_int for Arm Compiler 5 -fno-short-enums for Arm Compiler 6 -02 -00 Arm Compiler 5 uses high optimization (-02) by default.
+Arm Compiler for Embedded FuSa 6 uses minimum optimization (-00) by default. -Onum for Arm Compiler 5 -Olevel for Arm Compiler 6 Optimization differences. apcs=/nointerwork apcs=/interwork In Arm Compiler 5, armasm does not specify by default that code in the input file can safely interwork between A32 and T32.
+In Arm Compiler for Embedded FuSa 6, armasm specifies interworking by default for AArch32 targets that support A32 and T32 instruction sets. apcs (armasm) for Arm Compiler 5 apcs for Arm Compiler 6 C++03 C++14 In Arm Compiler 5, the default C++ source language mode is C++03.
+In Arm Compiler for Embedded FuSa 6, the default C++ source language mode is C++14.
+You can override the default source language with -std in Arm Compiler for Embedded FuSa 6. cpp for Arm Compiler 5 -std for Arm Compiler 6 C90 C11 [COMMUNITY] In Arm Compiler 5, the default C source language mode is C90.
+In Arm Compiler for Embedded FuSa 6, the default C source language mode is C11 [COMMUNITY].
+You can override the default source language with -std in Arm Compiler for Embedded FuSa 6. c90 for Arm Compiler 5 -std for Arm Compiler 6

+Arm Compiler 5 Arm Compiler for Embedded FuSa 6 Notes Further information no_exceptions -fexceptions Or -fno- exceptions In Arm Compiler 5, C++ exceptions are disabled by default (no_exceptions).
+In Arm Compiler for Embedded FuSa 6, C++ exceptions are enabled by default (- fexceptions) for C++ sources, or disabled by default (-fno- exceptions) for C sources. no_exceptions for Arm Compiler 5 -fexceptions, -fno-exceptions for Arm Compiler 6 wchar16 -fno-short-wchar In Arm Compiler 5, the size of wchar_t is 2 bytes by default (wchar16).
+In Arm Compiler for Embedded FuSa 6, the size of wchar_t is 4 bytes by default (-fno-short-wchar). wchar16 for Arm Compiler 5fno-short-wchar for Arm Compiler 6 split_sections (is disabled by default) -ffunction-sections In Arm Compiler 5, functions are not put into separate ELF sections by default (split_sections is disabled).
+In Arm Compiler for Embedded FuSa 6, each function is put into a separate ELF section by default (-ffunction-sections). split_sections for Arm Compiler 5ffunction-sections for Arm Compiler 6

-2.4 Optimization differences
+3.4 Optimization differences

-Arm Compiler 6 provides more performance optimization settings than are present in Arm Compiler 5.
+Arm® Compiler for Embedded FuSa 6 provides more performance optimization settings than are present in Arm Compiler 5.
 However, the optimizations that are performed at each optimization level might differ between the two toolchains.

-The table compares the optimization settings and functions in Arm Compiler 5 and Arm Compiler 6.
+The table compares the optimization settings and functions in Arm Compiler 5 and Arm Compiler for Embedded FuSa 6.

-Table 2-3 Optimization settings
+Table 3-3: Optimization settings